elastic/elasticsearch-net/docs/5.0-breaking-changes/nest-breaking-changes.md

 #CancellationToken

-With NEST 2.x you had to pass cancellation tokens as part of the `RequestConfiguration` we now bumped these to the methods themselves on `IElasticClient` so its more discoverable and follows the usual C# patterns.
-This was omitted in `1.x` and `2.x` to try and keep backwards compatibility but in the long run this is a change for the better.
+With NEST 2.x async methods, a cancellation tokens could be passed as part of the RequestConfiguration.
+This was not very discoverable and so each async method can now accept an optional cancellation token as an argument, making the API more async idiomatic.

 **Nest.BulkAllObservable&lt;T&gt;..ctor**
 **Nest.DeleteManyExtensions.DeleteManyAsync&lt;T&gt;**